industrial-edge/iot-gateway/docs/Installation.md

 ### Creating a new policy and thing for the AWS IoT device

-In the aws IoT management console:
+In the AWS IoT management console:

 - Navigate to "Manage" -> "All devices" -> "Things"
 - Click on "Create things"